pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ## Requests and Tasks

-Some, relatively simple Automation operations launch directly into a running Instance/Method known as the **Task**.
+Some relatively simple Automation operations result in the Instance/Method being run directly.
 Examples of these are:

-- Running an Automation Instance from a button
 - Running an Automation Instance from simulation
 - Automation Instances running to populate dynamic dialog elements
+- Running an Automation Instance from a button
-- Automation Instances entered as a result of a Control Policy Action Type of _Invoke a Custom Automation_
+- Automation Instances entered as a result of a Control Policy Action Type of **Invoke a Custom Automation**
-- Alerts that send a _Management Event_
+- Alerts that send a **Management Event**
-<br> <br>

-Other more complex Automation operations - such as provisioning VMs or Cloud Instances - may alter or consume resources in our virtual or cloud infrastructure, and for these CloudForms/ManageIQ allows us to insert an approval stage into the Automation workflow.
-It does this by separating the operation into two distinct stages - the **Request** and the **Task**, with an approval being required to progress from one to the other.
+Other more complex Automation operations - such as provisioning VMs or Cloud Instances - may alter or consume resources in our virtual or cloud infrastructure.
+For these CloudForms/ManageIQ allows us to insert an approval stage into the Automation workflow.
+It does this by separating the operation into two distinct stages - the _Request_ and the _Task_, with an approval being required to progress from one to the other.

 Examples of these are: